isc-projects/kea/doc/sphinx/arm/hooks.rst

 If user context is supported in a given context, the parser translates "comment" entries into user context with a "comment" entry.

-Kea supports user contexts at the following levels: global scope, interfaces configuration, shared networks, subnets, client classes, option data and definitions, host reservations, control socket, DHCP-DDNS, loggers, and server ID.
-These are supported in both DHCPv4 and DHCPv6, with the exception of server ID, which is DHCPv6 only.

 Some hooks use user-context for configuration to enable easy changes by commands.